navaro/qoraal-tictactoe/README.md

 3. When the application starts, a shell will open in the terminal, displaying **startup logs**.
 Look for `WSERV : : web server running on port 8080 without SSL!!`.
 4. Now you can access the web interface:
    - In a codespace, click on the link for the forwarded port.
 This should show in the `PORTS` tab of your terminal.
-   - On your local PC, use **http://127.0.0.1:8080** (or your build machine’s local IP if running remotely).
+   - On your local PC, use **http://127.0.0.1:8080** (or your build machine's local IP if running remotely).

-That’s it—you're up and running! 🚀  Need more options?
+That's it, you're up and running! 🚀  Need more options?
 Check out [Qoraal Http](https://github.com/navaro/qoraal-http) and [Qoraal Engine](https://github.com/navaro/qoraal-engine).

 On system startup, the Tic-Tac AI initializes with a model trained over 200,000 iterations.
 The initial model parameters were precomputed and stored to ensure immediate availability at launch.